Ahr Valley Railway: History

 Limited passenger services were restored between Remagen and Kreuzberg on 2 June 1985 and extended to Ahrbrück (formerly Brück (Ahr)) in June 1996.
 Freight traffic between Hönningen (Ahr) and Adenau was abandoned on 31 May 1985.
 Freight traffic between Ahrbrück and Hönningen (Ahr) was abandoned on 31 December 1996 and the line to Hönningen (Ahr) was dismantled in order to build a bypass road.

 The Ahr Valley Railway is still double-tracked until the Walporzheim crossover.

 In the late 1990s, trains on the line were hauled by diesel locomotives of classes 213 and 215; Class 628 and later Bombardier Talent (class 622) diesel multiple units were also operated.
-In December 2013 LINT 81 (DB Class 622) took over the service scheduled for 20 years as part of the Vareo-branded regional rail network.
+In December 2013 LINT 81 (DB Class 620) took over the service scheduled for 20 years as part of the Vareo-branded regional rail network.

 The disused former second track between Mayschoß and Rech is now used for a rail trail, the Ahr-Radweg (Ahr Cycleway).
 The two adjoining branch lines are partially used as cycle ways.

 On 14 July 2021 the water level of the Ahr rose to its highest level since 1910 as part of the 2021 European floods.
 Subsequently, seven bridges and about 20 km of track were destroyed.
 Passenger train service was suspended until further notice.
-On 8 November 2021, train service resumed between Remagen and Ahrweiler, and on 10 December 2021 to Walporzheim, while the section between Walporzheim and Ahrbrück remains out of service.
+On 8 November 2021, train service resumed between Remagen and Ahrweiler, and on 10 December 2021 to Walporzheim, while the section between Walporzheim and Ahrbrück remained out of service.
+The line fully reopened in December 2025 after repairs were completed.
+The line was electrifed at the same time.

-Operations

-The Ahr Valley Railway is served by the following services: